mchocho/cloud-1/guide/ec2.md

 ```

 <p>
-In our for us to connect with our instance we'll add rules to our security group.
+In order for us to connect with our instance we'll add rules to our security group.
 </p>

 ```bash